 As we were walking past the albergue, we spied a bakery truck delivering bread!
 We approached the baker and asked him if we could buy some bread.
 As Rich was fishing into his pocket for some change, the gentleman just waved his hand and gave us the bread!
 We felt so grateful and supported on our Camino!
 What a lovely country!

-The Way continues on the CM1104 and it's steep banks are graced with heather as you continue your gentle climb towards Macas de Caminho.
+The Way continues on the CM1104 and its steep banks are graced with heather as you continue your gentle climb towards Macas de Caminho.

 Leave the CM1104 here and turn left - yes, up the hill!
+This turn is after about 2.8 kilometers into the day.

 It was still misty and cool, and the young grapevines along the Way here were that lovely spring-green color.